Belovezha Accords: Statement by the Governments on coordinating economic policy

+As noted in the World Trade Organization report, Eurasian integration has been taking shape since 1991, originally via the establishment of the Commonwealth of Independent States in 1991.

 Legal basis and ratification

 The preamble of the document stated that "the USSR, as a subject of international law and a geopolitical reality, is ceasing its existence".
 It also invited other republics to join the three founding members.
 While there was some dispute over the authority of the leaders of three of the 12 republics to dissolve the entire Union, individual union republics had the right to secede freely from the Union according to Article 72 of the 1977 Soviet Constitution; since 1990, the procedure for the withdrawal of republics from the Union was regulated by a special law.

 On 10 December, the agreement was ratified by the Verkhovna Rada of Ukraine and the Supreme Council of Belarus.
 On 12 December, the Supreme Soviet of the Russian SFSR formally ratified the Belovezh Accords, denounced (that is, withdrew from) the 1922 Treaty on the Creation of the Soviet Union, and recalled the Russian deputies from the Supreme Soviet of the USSR.
 Some members of the Russian parliament disputed the legality of this ratification, since according to the Constitution of the RSFSR of 1978, consideration of this document was in the exclusive jurisdiction of the Congress of People's Deputies of the RSFSR.

 What remained of the Soviet federal government also argued that the purported dissolution was illegal and ineffective.
-Gorbachev described the moves thusly:
+Gorbachev described the moves thus:

 The fate of the multinational state cannot be determined by the will of the leaders of three republics.
 The question should be decided only by constitutional means with the participation of all sovereign states and taking into account the will of all their citizens.
 The statement that Unionwide legal norms would cease to be in effect is also illegal and dangerous; it can only worsen the chaos and anarchy in society.
 The hastiness with which the document appeared is also of serious concern.
 It was not discussed by the populations nor by the Supreme Soviets of the republics in whose name it was signed.
 Even worse, it appeared at the moment when the draft treaty for a Union of Sovereign States, drafted by the USSR State Council, was being discussed by the parliaments of the republics.